sayalivadya1654-cell/Demand-Forecasting-Inventory-Optimization/README.md

 | **RMSE** | Penalizes larger prediction errors more heavily |
 | **R² Score** | Share of demand variation the model explains (0.958 = ~96%) |

-> The Streamlit app also shows a live accuracy card (MAE/RMSE/MAPE) for whichever product/store you select.
-That figure is a **backtest on that product's history**, not the held-out score above — accuracy naturally varies by product, especially for lower-volume items.
-The table above is the trustworthy, unseen-data benchmark to cite for overall model quality.

 ---